Harrier Breed Summary

 Harrier's are extremely lively hounds and were originally bred to hunt down hares and foxes as part of a pack.
 However, these dogs remain one of the rarest breeds in existence, with only four litters born in the whole of the USA.
 They are built for heavy work and they have well-developed muzzles and open nostrils.
 Their eyes are always alert and ready for action.
 They are however not the fastest breed, stamina is more important.
 Their tails are normally set high so that hunters had the ability to see them from a distance.
 Overall, they are out-going and playful in nature with very sweet personalities.

 They are a very active breed, bred to have huge amounts of stamina and they love to be able to explore.
-For this reason, they do very well in doggy sports and competitions, such as agility and rally.
-Around the house they are normally relaxed and fairly inactive, though their need for exercise means they aren't suitable for apartment living.
+For this reason, they do very well in canine sports and competitions, such as agility and rally.
+Around the house, they are normally relaxed and fairly inactive, though their need for exercise means they aren't suitable for apartment living.

 |Lifespan||10 to 12 Years|